bigskysoftware/missing/Contributing.md

 missing.css is developed on a "free to use, pay to demand" basis.
 Contributors are not beholden to users and can work on whatever they like.
 If you need a specific feature or bugfix for your business, consider putting up a bounty.
-(Not recommended: Making an unsolicited donation and then demanding.
-That's not how buying services works).
+(Not recommended: Making an unsolicited donation and then demanding specific work.
+That's not how you buy something).

 [RFP]: https://missing.style/rfp/
 [Concepts]: https://missing.style/concepts/